fltk/fltk/README.Cairo.txt

     3.3 macOS
     ----------
-    As under Linux you can use both build options, i.e. autoconf/make or CMake to build FLTK with Cairo support.
+    As under Linux you can use CMake to build FLTK with Cairo support.

     One option is to install Homebrew and add the required libraries with `brew install ...'.
 It is always required to install the "Xcode commandline tools" but a full installation of Xcode is not necessary.
     If you choose to use Xcode you can generate the Xcode IDE files with CMake.

     The following instructions are intentionally terse.
 More detailed